jgnewman96/park-hive/writing_content/about_me.md

 categories: ['personal']
 ---

-The most rewarding experiences in my life are sharing my experience and connecting with others.
-This website is just one way for me to articulate how I move through the world.
+The most rewarding experiences in my life are connecting with others.
+This website is a project for me to articulate and chronicle how I am moving through the world.
 My interests are all over the place and constantly changing.
 I deeply value learning about spaces that are completely novel to me and connecting them to things I have some knowledge about.

 Writing and creating, while quite difficult, are some of the most rewarding activities.
-This one of the big reasons why I love creating software.
+This is one of the big reasons why I love creating software.

 A lot of my interests center around understanding human behavior.
 I am particular fascinated in examining social science questions related to technology.